tolo/InterfaCSS/README.markdown

 * Color functions.

-For a complete reference to the supported properties etc, see [**here**](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference).
+For a complete reference to the supported properties etc, see the [**Stylesheet Property Reference**](https://github.com/tolo/InterfaCSS/wiki/Stylesheet-Property-Reference).

 Below is an example of how a stylesheet file for InterfaCSS could look like: